What is managed IT services?

 As computing devices increased yearly, the divide between break/fix technicans and the amount of computers they could reasonably service under the break/fix model grew wider and wider.
 Managed IT services emerged in the early years of the millennium to meet this need, shifting far from the break/fix model.

-Managed IT services heralded a proactive approach to IT, attempting to conduct maintenance, upgrades, system monitoring and issue resolution on a routine basis, with the goal of preventing problems before they started.
+This new, proactive approach to IT was heralded for attempting to conduct maintenance, upgrades, system monitoring and issue resolution on a routine basis, with the goal of preventing problems before they started.
 Automation, increased Internet capabilities and cloud computing allowed for monitoring and issue resolution to be provided remotely, enabling more efficient processes and a consolidation of resources.

-Efficiency, consolidated resources and client satisfaction, coupled with fixed rates, the ability to offer greater service offerings and take on a larger clientele led to managed IT services becoming the industry-standard approach to managing computer systems large and small for SMBs.
+Efficiency, consolidated resources and client satisfaction, coupled with fixed rates, the ability to offer greater service offerings and take on a larger clientele led to it becoming the industry-standard approach to managing computer systems large and small for SMBs.

 The managed IT services model